 Selected materials represent a large geographic range of correspondence; some were sent from Boston, while others originated as far away as San Francisco (see the Geographic Distribution Map for a spatial visualization).
 The collection is limited to the years 1973-1975, which saw the height of responses to busing.
 Names and other identifying information have been redacted from all documents to protect the privacy of their authors or recipients.

-Content for this exhibit was created by Jacob Lusk, a graduate student at the University of Massachusetts, Boston.
+Content for this exhibit was created by Jacob Lusk, MA in American Studies, UMass Boston, 2015.
 Exhibited collections appear courtesy of Boston City Archives and the University Archives and Special Collections of UMass Boston.